GraveRobbersGame/rules/rules.md

 Plot Twists have no Popcorn cost, and when you play one from your hand, you must conspicuously place it face-down to the side of your Movie.
 (You may peek at it whenever you want, but your opponents are not allowed to see which card it is — yet.)

 Once the conditions in the Plot Twist's Ability text are met, you may turn it face up, and **Bank** the number of points displayed in the upper-left-hand corner.
 Banked points do not count towards a Movie's Defense, but they do count towards your final score.
-Once a Twist is Banked, any other Abilities they have come into play.
+Once a Twist is Banked it sticks around in your Movie.
+Any other Abilities they have also come into play.
 Virtually all of them also generate Popcorn.
 Others may give you additional win conditions or grant you other tricks.

 However, Plot Twists do have some limitations: You may only play one of them face-down per turn.
 They *can* be removed from Movies — and where this doesn't affect any Banked points, their Popcorn Buckets and Abilities don't work from the Graveyard or outside the game.